-You will need to restart the toolchest after installing FailSafe to see the FailSafe entry on the toolchest display.
+You must restart the toolchest after installing FailSafe to see the FailSafe entry on the toolchest display.
 Enter the following commands to restart the toolchest:

+'''

-- % killall toolchest - % /usr/bin/X11/toolchest &
+% killall toolchest

+% /usr/bin/X11/toolchest &

+'''

 In order for this to take effect, sysadm_failsafe2.sw.desktop must be installed on the client system.